polyfy/polylith/readme.md

 <img src="images/development.png" width="62%">

-By leaving out any component that implements the `user` interface from the `development` project and combine it with one of the two possible `profiles` we get a complete development project.
+By leaving out any component that implements the `user` interface from the `development` project and combining it with one of the two possible `profiles` we get a complete development project.
 This allows us to work with the code from a single place, but still be able to mimic the various projects we have.